 Personal Care/Warmth Items

 - St John’s UMC has a well-organized clothes closet for the community.
-You can contact Pat and Mike Smith, 864-760-0353, email@example.com or firstname.lastname@example.org to help them to assure that donations are displayed in an organized way using “store hangers” and size markers.
+You can contact Pat and Mike Smith, 864-760-0353, firstname.lastname@example.org or email@example.com to help them to assure that donations are displayed in an organized way using “store hangers” and size markers.
 Approximately a dozen volunteers work each Wednesday sorting, sizing, hanging, folding and displaying items that have been donated as well as assisting clients and helping with check-in/check-out.
-Most volunteers are members of St. John’s and others are welcome to come and work alongside their experienced volunteers. http://www.stjohnsanderson.net/?page_id=262
+Most volunteers are members of St. John’s and others are welcome to come and work alongside their experienced volunteers – you can email or check out Clothes Closet

 - Emmanuel’s Hammer serves to help people stay in the home they’re in with creative and adaptive repairs.
-Check out their volunteer page for some ideas to support them: https://ehammer1.org/volunteer/ as well as their Facebook page for information on current builds: Facebook.
+Check out their volunteer page as well as their Facebook page for information on current builds.
 You can like, follow and/or participate as you are able.

-- Rebuild Upstate works to keep people in their homes as well, and you can check out their Get Involved page here: https://rebuildupstate.org/get-involved/ They are also on Facebook and Twitter.
+- Rebuild Upstate works to keep people in their homes as well, and you can check out their Get Involved page here: https://rebuildupstate.org/get-involved/ They are also on Facebook and Twitter and YouTube and Instagram!

 - Habitat for Humanity has a range of volunteer opportunities and activities for youth and adults, on the building sites or off of them and through their thrift store – ReStore.
 You can check out those options here: https://www.habitatanderson.org/volunteer and you will also find them on Facebook, Instagram, Twitter, and YouTube.

-- Shalom House has opportunities to volunteer through driving the ladies to their appointments, help with painting, yard work or other projects, craft or activities, among others – you can check out some of the options here https://shalomrecovery.com/ways-to-help/.
+- Shalom House has opportunities to volunteer through driving the ladies to their appointments, help with painting, yard work or other projects, craft or activities, among others – you can check out some of the options here ways-to-help.
 There are also a number of fundraising events to participate in throughout the year, and you can shop at Remnants, which is at the corner of Church Street and 300 S. Main Street.
 Remnants is an eclectic mall of dealers retailing antiques, furnishings, giftware and art, accommodating 45+ vendors.
 Remnants’ mission is to financially support Shalom House Ministries.
 Shalom House is also on Facebook.